Silence, a Luigi's Mansion fanfic

 It is not as important as-

-Luigi then remembered what he was supposed to be doing now.
-He could think about that later…
+Luigi then remembered what he was supposed to be doing.
+He could think about that later.
+Maybe he could ask E. Gadd or Mario.

-But as he folded the music up, he missed some names written at the top of the page.
+But as he had folded the music up, he'd missed a set of names written at the top of the page.

 Written and Composed By: Luigi and Melody Piantissima